 Moana Pasifika became part of the Pasifika Medical Association Group (PMA) on 1 July 2024.
 At that time, the Moana Pasifika Charitable Trust was formally established to hold both the professional rugby team and the Moana Pasifika Community Sports Programme.

 Moana Pasifika has always been more than a rugby team.
-From the outset, it was established as a movement - a platform for social good and long-term transformation for Pacific people.
+From the outset, it was established as a platform for social good and long-term transformation for Pacific people.
 That founding purpose made it a natural strategic fit for PMA, which recognised the opportunity to strengthen and expand Moana Pasifika’s reach.
 With that alignment of values and mission, PMA invested to optimise the organisation’s positive impact, capability and connection to Pacific communities.

 In 2021, a small amount of funding was provided to the Pacific Business Trust to support the development of a business case for the establishment of the Moana Pasifika Charitable Trust.
 This was consistent with broader support for Pacific-owned and delivered initiatives under the economic domain of Pasifika Futures.